Ukrainian drones struck Russia's Syzran Oil Refinery, General Staff confirms

 Multiple explosions were heard in Syzran during the night and air defenses were active in the area, the Russian Telegram channel Shot reported.
-Russian officials have not commented on the attack.
+The Russian Defense Ministry later reported that 12 Ukrainian drones were shot down over Samara Oblast overnight.

 The Syzran Oil Refinery lies around 700 kilometers (430 miles) from the Russia-Ukraine border.
 Opened in 1942, the facility belongs to the Russian state oil giant Rosneft and has an annual processing capacity of 7 to 8.9 million tons of oil.